evan361425/version-bumper/README.md

   --tag[]pr[]reviewers[]=user-1
 ```

-### Prepare PR setting in config file and only one specific PR
+### Prepare PR setting in config file and only create one specific PR

 In `config.json`, we have